tensorflow/tensorflow/.github/ISSUE_TEMPLATE/00-bug-performance-issue.md

 You can collect some of this information using our environment capture [script](https://github.com/tensorflow/tensorflow/tree/master/tools/tf_env_collect.sh)
-You can also obtain the TensorFlow version with python -c "import tensorflow as tf; print(tf.GIT_VERSION, tf.VERSION)"
+You can also obtain the Tensorflow version with python -c "import tensorflow as tf; print(tf.GIT_VERSION, tf.VERSION)"

 **Describe the current behavior**